thefatos/galaxya21s-gsi/README.md

 - an USB cable
 - common sense

+### Remember this guide is only for the A217F, it may work on other variants but can't test

 Note: This guide is tested on the SM-A217F, but it may work on other A21s varients. **If you brick your phone, I take no responsibility, but I can help you unbrick it.**

 ## Enabling Developer Options